 The first big difference is the intro bonus.
 With Chase Freedom®, you can Earn a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.
-Discover, on the other hand, will match all of the cash back you’ve earned at the end of your first year, automatically.
+Discover will match ALL the cash back you’ve earned at the end of your first year, automatically.
 There’s no signing up.
 And no limit to how much is matched (new cardmembers only).
 There is no cap to how much you can earn.
 If you are a big spender (especially in the bonus categories), you would earn much more during Year 1 with Discover.
 Here is a comparison of first year earnings:

 - You spend $1,000 a month in 1% categories

 - You spend $500 a month in 5% categories

 - The sign-on bonus at Chase would be $150, after required spend

 - The sign-on bonus at Discover, at the end of the first year, would be $420

 While you get the intro bonus much quicker at Chase – for big spenders, it pays to wait until the end of Year 1 at Discover.

 The second big difference is the categories.
 Each quarter Discover and Chase announce their bonus categories, and they can be different.
 At Discover, the 5% categories from January – March 2018 are Gas Stations and Wholesale Clubs.